SSWConsulting/SSW.Rules.Content/rules/linkedin-connect-with-people/rules.md

 It was cool to chat.
 Let's chat more some time!
 :::
 ::: bad
-Bad example: You won't recall how you met this person and have no clue who they are!
+Figure: Bad example - You won't recall how you met this person and have no clue who they are!
 :::

 ::: greybox